 Although a number of other Cape Verdean islands may be more renowned for the natural vistas and beaches, Santiago also offers gorgeous backdrops such as the Serra Malagueta mountains that dominate the islands interior.
 Beaches include: Tarrafal, Praia Baixa, Aguas Verdes (with its beautiful trail contoured by majestic baobabs) and the spectacular San Francisco bay.

-Although mostly desert, Sal is the most visited island of Cape Verde, thanks to the presence of an international airport.
+Although mostly desert and there are not many things to do in Sal, it is still the most visited island of Cape Verde, thanks to the presence of an international airport.
 The Santa Maria beach is the main draw of the island, a lengthy beach that meets an azure sea that rivals any Caribbean, Polynesian or Mediterranean destination.
 Another attraction is Ilha do Sal (literally sea of salt which gives its name to the island) found inside the collapsed crater of the dormant volcano Pedra de Lume.

 Another tourist stronghold, the two beaches: Praia de Chaves and Praia de Santa Monica are incredibly popular while the islands arid interior covered in massive sand dunes make the island seem like a miniature offshoot of the Sahara.
 Treks to the interior and the activities that come with it (including sandboarding and off-roading) make the island a fascinating desert destination.